UPDESH: Synthesizing Grounded Instruction Tuning Data for 13 Indic Languages: Data Generation

-\textbf{Data Filtering} After generating approximately 7.5 million data points across 13 languages for both the Reasoning and Open-Domain subsets, manual validation was not feasible, therefore, following the approach of \cite{shen2025dcad2000multilingualdataset2000}, we employed automated quality checks but use the standard threshold-based method instead of their anomaly detection-based method.
-Specifically, we applied two filtering criteria: (1) Language Identification using IndicLID \citep{madhani-etal-2023-bhasa} with a 0.75 confidence threshold, and (2) word repetition ratio capped at 0.75 to flag low-quality generations.
 Table \ref{tab:filtering_stats_combined} shows the filtering results, demonstrating high data quality with drop rates below 2\% for most subsets.
 The main exception is the \textsc{FS-CoT} subset for Urdu, where the outputs showed excessive repetition leading to higher filtering rates, but we maintain these thresholds to ensure data integrity.
 For the English-to-XX translation tasks, Assamese had the highest drop rate as the model frequently generated Bengali text instead, likely due to the shared script and similarity between these languages, and because Assamese is a low-resource language.